Class 3 – Summer term 2025!

 We plan the curriculum carefully to capture the interest of the children and build upon prior knowledge.
 Forging cross curricular links, where possible, helps to provide context and meaning to children’s learning.

-Within RSE (relationships and sex education) we will be discussing ‘Safety First’ – online and road safety focus.
-Followed by ‘Think Positive’ – mental health and emotional wellbeing.
+Within RSE (relationships and sex education) we will be discussing ‘Being my Best’ and ‘Growing and Changing’.

-Across the term, in Maths, children will look at Place Value, Addition and Subtraction and Area/Perimeter/Length.
-There is some variation in coverage depending on the Year group.
-Times tables are a priority.
+Across the term, in Maths, children’s learning will focus largely on Fractions (including Decimals for year 4).
+We will also be developing our understanding of telling the time, shape work, money and statistics.
+Fluency in number facts including times tables are a priority.
 Quick recall of number facts is a crucial skill that supports learning in all areas.
-Please support your children by regularly practising their times tables, pairs to 10, 20, 100 and basic doubles and halves.
+Therefore, this is an area we regularly consolidate.
+Please support your children by regularly practising their times tables, + and – single digits and multiples of 10, pairs to 10, 20, 100 and basic doubles and halves.
 Of course, this will vary according to year group.
-Times Tables Rock Stars has lots of games and will help prepare pupils for the Year 4 Multiplication Check next Summer.
+Hit The Button is an excellent, free on-line resource and we as a Federation we subscribe to NUMBOTS and Times Tables Rock Stars to support pupil’s home learning.
+There are lots of games which will help prepare pupils for the Year 4 Multiplication Check.
+The Multiplication Check will take place in the first two weeks of June.

 Class Routines